lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Overview of the Composite ML-KEM Scheme {#sec-kems}

-We borrow here the definition of a key encapsulation mechanism (KEM) from {{I-D.ietf-tls-hybrid-design}}, in which a KEM is a cryptographic primitive that consists of three algorithms:
+Composite ML-KEM is a Post-Quantum / Traditional hybrid Key Encapsulation Mechanism (KEM) which combines ML-KEM as specified in [FIPS.203] and {{I-D.ietf-lamps-kyber-certificates}} with one of RSA-OAEP defined in [RFC8017], the Elliptic Curve Diffie-Hellman key agreement schemes ECDH defined in section 5.7.1.2 of [SP.800-56Ar3], and X25519 / X448 defined in [RFC8410].
+A KEM combiner function is used to combine the two component shared secrets into a single shared secret.

+Composite Key Encapsulation Mechanisms are defined as cryptographic primitives that consist of three algorithms.
+These definitions are borrowed from {{RFC9180}}.

    *  `KeyGen() -> (pk, sk)`: A probabilistic key generation algorithm, which generates a public key `pk` and a secret key `sk`.

-  * `KeyGen(seed) -> (pk, sk)`: A deterministic key generation algorithm which generates a public key pk and a secret key sk from a seed.
+Some cryptographic modules may also expose a `KeyGen(seed) -> (pk, sk)`, which generates `pk` and `sk` deterministically from a seed.
+This specification assumes a seed-based keygen for ML-KEM.

    *  `Encap(pk) -> (ss, ct)`: A probabilistic encapsulation algorithm,
-      which takes as input a public key `pk` and outputs a ciphertext `ct` and shared secret ss.
+      which takes as input a public key `pk` and outputs a ciphertext `ct` and shared secret `ss`.
 Note: this document uses `Encap()` to conform to {{?RFC9180}}, but [FIPS.203] uses `Encaps()`.

    *  `Decap(sk, ct) -> ss`: A decapsulation algorithm, which takes as